chris12x1/CTF-Writeups/Flare-WiCyS-CTF-2026/Screenshots/README.md

 | `13-decoded_password.png` | CyberChef decoding the password from Base64 |
 | `14-admin_dashboard_flag.png` | Authenticated admin dashboard showing the recovered flag |

 > ⚠️ **Redaction note:** This CTF was a single-run public event, officially closed by WiCyS with the flag publicly disclosed in their announcement.
-Images are shown unredacted as a result — unlike reused/ongoing CTFs, there's no future participant advantage being given away here.
+Images are shown redacted